Cherish the Past, Adorn the Present, Construct for the Future

-Portmeirion was created by Welsh architect Clough Williams-Ellis from 1925 to 1976.
-He wanted to show how a naturally beautiful site could be developed without spoiling it.
-Today Portmeirion is one of Wales' premier visitor attractions, welcoming over 200,000 visitors every year.
+Portmeirion was created by Welsh architect Clough Williams-Ellis from 1925 to 1976 to show how a naturally beautiful site could be developed without spoiling it.
+Portmeirion village and gardens is one of Wales' premier visitor attractions, welcoming over 200,000 visitors every year.

 The Toll & Welcome Area is home to the Main Toll Gate entrance to the village, as well as the coach car park, Welcome Centre and public toilets.
 Our complimentary 20-minute Guided Tours start from this area of the village.
 Guests can purchase tailored tours, buggy tours or buy tickets for the daily The Prisoner tour from our Welcome Centre, as well as find maps and information about the village, accommodation and local area.